-As of 2020, we can see Baby-boomers, Generation X, Millennials and Generation Z all working together, side-by-side, and it’s this latest group – Gen Z - who will change the way we interact in the workplace.
+As of 2020, we can see Baby-boomers, Generation X, millennials and Generation Z all working together, side-by-side, and it’s this latest group – Gen Z - who will change the way we interact in the workplace.

 The question every employer is wondering is how they can communicate in a way that connects with and motivates each generation.
-To answer this question, first, let’s look at each generation and what characterises them.
+To answer this question, first, let’s look at each generation and what characterizes them.